jenslawless/bucket-list-project/README.md

     - Can we get them to autofill up space?
 - Rotation through images if you select
 - **Stretch Goal** -- have a filter for list -- can filter by date, location, date added?(id number?)

+Tuesday:
+- Fix looping marquis
+- Complete vs. nonComplete buttons
+- Mouseover the images to get info or button that adds to my list
+- Sort/Filter the Bucket list
+- integrate some sort of map API

+Monday:
+- pull
+- change fonts/text styling
+- switch form and list to opposite sides